vsergeev/luaradio/new-to-sdr.md

 omnidirectional antenna that looks like a disc on a cone.
 It has approximately 10:1 bandwidth, relative to the center frequency. which makes it a good choice for the VHF and UHF bands as a receiving antenna.
-A discone antenna with a center frequency of at 50, 75 or 100 MHz is a reasonable size that can be constructed with materials from your local hardware store.
+A discone antenna with a center frequency of 50, 75 or 100 MHz is reasonably sized, and can be constructed with materials from your local hardware store.

 For receiving and transmitting on the 2m and 70cm amateur radio bands on VHF or